 UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Ltd.

-Windows is a trademark and Microsoft, MS-DOS, and Windows NT are registered trademarks of Microsoft Corporation.
+Windows NT and Windows for Workgroups are trademarks, and Microsoft, MS-DOS, Windows, and Windows 95 are registered trademarks of Microsoft Corporation.